ayushsgithub/bookStore/README.md

-## Running the application locally
+## Running the application locally on your machine

 To run the BookStore project on your local machine, which consists of two main folders (client and server) with a MongoDB backend and an example `.env` file in the server folder, follow these steps: